barsanuphe/librariansync/README.md

     --config CONFIG_FILE  Use an alternative configuration file.

-While syncing with Kindle, *librarian.py* will keep track of previous conversions to the mobi format (for epub ebooks), and of previously synced ebooks on the Kindle, and will try to work no more than necessary.
+While syncing with Kindle, *librarian* will keep track of previous conversions to the mobi format (for epub ebooks), and of previously synced ebooks on the Kindle, and will try to work no more than necessary.